Azure/azure-sdk-for-cpp/README.md

 They are not intended to be used by the consumers of the SDK, nor by other SDK packages.
 Breaking changes to these types are allowed.
 These types are located in an `Azure` namespace within the `_detail` terminal namespace.

-Within the source tree, internal types are typically declared in directories named "internal", and private types are typically declared in directories named "private".
+Within the source tree, Internal types are typically declared in directories named "internal", and Private types are typically declared in directories named "private".

 #### Interacting with Azure SDK for C++